 Allow Enough Time to Test

 Don’t be too quick in deciding the outcome of your test.
 A week or two probably isn’t enough time.
 Make sure the decision you make is statistically sound.
 You want to have the right amount of date to back up your decision.
 This could mean a month or in some cases several months of testing.
+For longer testing periods you may want to consider automated software testing tools to ease the overall strain of an extended test.
 Depending on the number of unique visitors that come to your site will ultimately tell you how long your test should be.
 If you get 10,000+ visitors a month you are going to collect more information faster than if you only get 4,000.

 Another tip to remember is that testing should be an ongoing process.
 There is always room for change.
 If you start to see a plateau in sales, it might be a good time to start up another A/B test.
 As people become more online savvy, the way they decide to consume information evolves.
 The way we looked for information even a few years ago is different than how we look at it currently.
 A/B testing is a great way to combat these types of issues.